AdrianStangl/ScrapMode/README.md

 3. Drop the `.dll` file into your `BepInEx\plugins` directory.
 4. Boot up RoR2 and scrap away!

-Or alternatively use a modloader like r2modman and just import the dll into your mod profile
+Or alternatively use a modloader like r2modman and just import the dll into your mod profile.

 ---